chrisnager/pride/README.md

 # Pride

-Simple hack to display the colors of the pride flag in the GitHub language bar. #lovewins
+Simple hack to display the colors of the rainbow flag in the GitHub language bar. #lovewins

 :heart: [@chrisnager](//twitter.com/chrisnager)